josepplloo/camellados/README.md

 - Catch and handle exceptions
 - Use the dead-letter queue

-# In this repo propose the folow execices:
+# This repo propose the folow execices:

     Clone this repo and please do your own branch.
     No mathers what happen never post the solutions on the master for make this repo clean